Stop Spam in Pardot Forms: CAPTCHA & Bot Protection

 The broad approach here is to identify spam commonalities and create a spam list.
 Now set the automation rule to match the incoming form entries with the spam list and define the desired actions like “Do no sync with the CRM” or “decay their score to 0”.

-Implement these simple strategies to minimise the number of spam submissions and contribute to designing a secure and robust Pardot marketing automation set up.
+Implementing these strategies helps minimise spam submissions and contributes to building a secure and efficient Pardot marketing automation system.

 Blogs